Support Our Space and STEAM Awareness Mission as a Junior Docent. Join our volunteer team year-round, or just for the

 As a Discovery Center Junior Docent, you will join our volunteer program of like-minded teens, adults, and Space Foundation team members, who enjoy sharing knowledge about space and science.
 You will help support the Space Foundation Discovery Center mission: Be the preeminent resource for space education, a trusted source of space information, and a provider of exceptional forums for the exchange of ideas.
 By volunteering, you may broaden your knowledge in the area of STEAM, gaining new perspectives and experiences that may help impact your future.

-Come Join our year round volunteer program!
-Reach out to Jennifer Walters, Volunteer Program Manager, and she can get you all of the details you will need.
-Jennifer's email is: [email protected]
+Come Join our year-round volunteer program!
+Reach out to Tori Rick, Volunteer Program Coordinator, and she can get you all of the details you will need.
+Tori's email is: [email protected]

 What is a Junior Docent and what is the age eligibility?

 As a Junior Docent, you will volunteer your time to support the Space Foundation Discovery Center, sharing our space awareness message with visitors in our gallery and labs and at associated events, mainly our Summer of Discovery program.

 You will learn about our many Discovery Center program areas and events and how to support these areas to enhance our visitors’ experience.